Indian Ocean slave trade: Muslim Indian Ocean slave trade

 Historian M. A. Shaban has argued that the rebellion was not a slave revolt, but a revolt of blacks (zanj).
 In his opinion, although a few runaway slaves did join the revolt, the majority of the participants were Arabs and free Zanj.
 He believes that if the revolt had been led by slaves, they would have lacked the necessary resources to combat the Abbasid government for as long as they did.

+Young Ethiopian female slaves were in high demand in the markets of the Muslim world, but the supply of young Ethiopian males was even more important to the Arabian rulers, whose power depended on private armies composed largely of Ethiopian slaves.
+Al-Idrisi is the earliest author to mention this slave trade, noting that slaves constituted one of the most important exports of port-city of Zeila.
+Ibn Sa'id al-Maghribi and Ibn Fadlallah al-Umari state that slaves captured in Abyssinia were taken to the port of Zeila where they were shipped abroad.
+Yemeni Rasulid sources in the same period mention that most of these Abyssinian concubines and eunuchs brought to Yemen were Amhara and Saharti (Tigrayans).
+Habesha slaves were priced at roughly twice the value of Zanji slaves.
+Ludovico di Varthema, who visited Zeila in 1503, was surprised by the "very great" number of slaves sold there, noting that they had been captured in battle and were mainly shipped to Mecca and Yemen.
+The Tahirid Sultans of Yemen had 300 Abyssinian slave bodyguards, all captured from Abyssinia.
+Slaves from Madagascar were also imported into Mogadishu and Barawa in the 16th century.

 In Somalia, the Bantu minorities are descended from Bantu groups who had settled in Southeast Africa after the initial expansion from Nigeria/Cameroon.
-To meet the demand for menial labor, Bantus from Southeastern Africa captured by Somali slave traders were sold in cumulatively large numbers over the centuries to customers in Somalia and other areas in Northeast Africa and Asia.
+To meet the demand for menial labor, Bantus from Southeastern Africa were sold in cumulatively large numbers over the centuries to customers in Somalia and other areas in Northeast Africa and Asia.
 People captured locally during wars and raids, mostly of Oromo and Nilotic origin, were also sometimes enslaved by Somalis.
 However, the perception, capture, treatment and duties of these two groups of enslaved peoples differed markedly.

 From 1800 to 1890, between 25,000 and 50,000 Bantu slaves are thought to have been sold from the slave market of Zanzibar to the Somali coast.
 Most of the slaves were from the Majindo, Makua, Nyasa, Yao, Zalama, Zaramo, and Zigua ethnic groups of Tanzania, Mozambique and Malawi.
 Collectively, these Bantu groups are known as Mushunguli, which is a term taken from Mzigula, the Zigua tribe's word for "people" (the word holds multiple implied meanings including "worker", "foreigner", and "slave").